awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

 ### Hosting the rsync Scripts in an Amazon S3 Bucket<a name="hostingscripts"></a>

 This backup solution is dependent on running rsync scripts that are hosted in a GitHub repository on the internet\.
 Therefore, this backup solution is subject to the GitHub repository being available\.
-This requirement means that if the GitHub repository removes these scripts, or if the GitHub website goes offline for some reason, the backup solution as implemented preceding won't function\.
+This requirement means that if the GitHub repository removes these scripts, or if the GitHub website goes offline, the backup solution as implemented preceding doesn't function\.

 If you'd prefer to eliminate this GitHub dependency, you can choose to host the scripts in an Amazon S3 bucket that you own instead\.
 Following, you can find the steps necessary to host the scripts yourself\.